Holy-Knights-NFT/wikibook/2-holyknight-walkthrough/README.md

 The land will be divided according to different levels of each region

-King's land is the highest and enjoys a lot of profit
+The land will be divided according to different levels: kings, nobles, warriors and peasants.

-The land of nobles will be under the king's land and enjoy a lot of profit
+Players who own land according to different levels will enjoy different profits
 ## Banking System